unkso/titan-app/titan-web-client/docs/modules.md

 ### containers/
 <a id="structure-containers"></a>
-Containers fetch data from the redux store, execute redux actions, and manage callbacks for interactive events (click, change, hover, submit, etc).
+Containers fetch data from the redux AppStore, execute redux actions, and manage callbacks for interactive events (click, change, hover, submit, etc).

 A container should render a very minimal template, passing callbacks and redux information as properties into the components it renders.